devict/devict.org/content/about.md

 ### Board of Directors

-The devICT Institute is ran by this Board of Directors:
+The devICT Institute is run by this Board of Directors:

 <div class="leadership row">
   <div class="col-sm-6 col-md-3">